|Type:||Trad, 5 pitches, 700', Grade II|

 A true adventure route for the 5.9 leader!
 The slab traverses will feel more like 5.10a.
-The first MJD bolted anchor desperately needs updating.
-It's creepy due to it being a totally hanging belay.
 If you are frustrated waiting in line on Orbit, do not hesitate to jump on MJD as an excellent alternative.
 Just be sure you're comfortable with a wee bit of slab runout.

 |Underrated as good as Orbit imo|